The Dependence of Dark Matter Halo Properties on the Morphology of Their Central Galaxies from Weak Lensing: Abstract

 \section{Abstract}

-Xu \& Jing (2022) reported a monotonic relationship between host halo mass (\(M_h\)) and the morphology of massive central galaxies, characterized by the S\'ersic index (\(n\)), at fixed stellar mass, suggesting that morphology could serve as a good secondary proxy for halo mass.
+Xu \& Jing reported a monotonic relationship between host halo mass $M_h$ and the morphology of massive central galaxies, characterized by the S\'ersic index $n$, at fixed stellar mass, suggesting that morphology could serve as a good secondary proxy for halo mass.
 Since their results were derived using the indirect abundance matching method, we further investigate the connection between halo properties and central galaxy morphology using weak gravitational lensing.
-We apply galaxy-galaxy lensing to measure the excess surface density around CMASS central galaxies with stellar masses in the range of \(11.3 < \log M_*/{\rm M_\odot} < 11.7\), using the HSC shear catalog processed through the Fourier\_Quad pipeline.
-By dividing the sample based on \(n\), we confirm a positive correlation between \(n\) and \(M_h\), and observe a possible evidence of the positive correlation of \(n\) and halo concentration.
+We apply galaxy-galaxy lensing to measure the excess surface density around CMASS central galaxies with stellar masses in the range of $11.3 < \log M_*/{\rm M_\odot} < 11.7$, using the HSC shear catalog processed through the Fourier\_Quad pipeline.
+By dividing the sample based on $n$, we confirm a positive correlation between $n$ and $M_h$, and observe a possible evidence of the positive correlation of $n$ and halo concentration.
 After accounting for color, we find that neither color nor morphology alone can determine halo mass, suggesting that a combination of both may serve as a better secondary proxy.
-In comparison to hydrodynamic simulations, we find that TNG300 produce much weaker correlations between \(M_h\) and \(n\).
-Furthermore, disabling jet-mode active galactic nuclei feedback in SIMBA simulations results in the disappearance of the positive \(n-M_h\) relationship, suggesting that the star formation history influenced by black holes may be a contributing factor.
+In comparison to hydrodynamic simulations, we find that TNG300 produce much weaker correlations between $M_h$ and $n$.
+Furthermore, using SIMBA simulations with different feedback mode, we find jet-mode active galactic nuclei feedback might be related to the relationship of S\'ersic index and halo mass.

 \keywords{weak lensing, morphology of galaxy, dark matter halo, Stellar-to-Halo Mass Relation}